230795114/Project_Factory/README.md

 List of Problems (presented in questions form that the AI solution may provide the comprehensive answers to in much more efficient way than ever before):
 * problem 1 - How to perform a well informed decision for a career planning before the first work experience & at all consecutive experience levels?
-* problem 2 - What are the skills needed to achieve desired career path?
+* problem 2 - What are the hard/ soft skills needed to achieve desired career path - based of real live professional profiling - not just theoritical?
-* problem 3 - Probability of carrer in the desired profession within local
+* problem 3 - What kind of training/ eperience is necessary?
-* problem 3 - Where in Europe it is most likely to deploy and advance in desired career model?
+* problem 4 - Where this training experience can be obtained?
-* problem 3 -
+* problem 5 - Probability of carrer in the desired profession within local geography - based of real business volume and growth/decline forecasting?
-* problem 3 -
+* problem 6 - Where in Europe it is most likely to deploy and advance in desired career model?
-* problem 3 -
+* problem 7 - How much money can the desired career bring at different levels of seniority in the entire lifetime of employment?
-* problem 3 -
+* problem 8 - Is the carrer path sustainable at any given region - in nominal and real terms (PPP) salary levels - would one be able to support a sustainable life style, create a family, afford the house etc. or different path should be selected?
-* problem 3 -
+* problem 9 - Is it possible that the similar career path may offer much more favorable outcomes in other member state?
 * problem 3 -
 * problem 3 -
 * problem 3 -